RebellionWebdesign/CI-FSD-PP5-SHIRTMONSTER/README.md

 ## Acknowledgments

 - [Juliia Konovalova](https://github.com/IuliiaKonovalova) for being my mentor and helping through some of the issues I encountered on the project.
-The README.md, TESTING.md and FEATURES.md files were inspired by hers.
+The README.md and TESTING.md files were inspired by hers.
 - My family for bearing with me and for keeping me grounded.